Dunkineely

 Dunkineely lies at approximately 150 m above sea level.
 It is the larger of two villages in the parish of Killaghtee, the other being Bruckless, now the location of the Roman Catholic parish church.
 Nearby is the ancient parish church of Killaghtee.
 In the old graveyard there is one of the oldest Celtic crosses in Ireland, the Killaghtee Cross.
+The cross has carvings on its west side with a Maltese cross, two concentric circles and a threefold knot (Triquetra) which is thought to represent the Trinity.

 The population is a mix of Roman Catholic and Protestant (Methodist and Church of Ireland).
 Employment in the area relies on seasonal fishing and mixed agriculture as well as service and light industry in the nearby towns of Killybegs and Donegal town.